The Best Easy Blueberry Cobbler

 When you taste the fresh from the oven cobbler topped with vanilla ice cream, you’ll know why leftovers are a complete rarity!

-If you happen to have a serving leftover you can store in the refrigerator for 4-5 days.
+If you happen to have leftover cobbler you can store in the refrigerator for 4-5 days.

 Reheat in the microwave in 20-30 seconds increments until warmed through.